Trauma Counseling I: Understanding Trauma and Providing Trauma-Informed Care

 Patricia Clason, RCC, CPS

-Patricia Clason, RCC, CPS, has over 35 years of experience with trauma survivors, guiding their emotional healing through emotional intelligence (EQ) intensive programs.
-A professional speaker, trainer, consultant, and coach, Patricia has led weekend retreats for military veterans, Healing Warrior ... read more
+Patricia Clason, RCC, CPS, has more than 40 years of experience with trauma survivors, guiding their emotional healing through emotional intelligence (EQ) intensive programs.
+A professional speaker, trainer, coach and peer specialist, Patricia has led weekend retreats for military veterans, ... read more

 Who Should Attend